 Pattern #1: Machine suggests that teams under-clustered their concepts.

-Under-clustering refers to a pattern where the algorithm breaks apart a single large human generated cluster into multiple clusters.
-Figure 5 depicts the under-clustering pattern of part of the clusters.
+Under-clustering refers to a pattern where the algorithm breaks apart a single large human-generated cluster into multiple clusters.
+The left portion of Fig. 5 depicts the under-clustering pattern of part of the clusters.